4th of July Fireworks: A Complete Guide

-Every Fourth of July, sparkly fireworks illuminate the sky.
-But, haven’t you always wondered why it’s a tradition to set off explosions of light in the sky on Independence Day?
+Haven’t you always wondered why it’s a tradition to set off explosions of light in the sky on Independence Day?
 It’s certainly a day for celebration, but why fireworks?
-Why not just stick to barbeques and all things red, white, and blue?
-Well, you can thank famous historian John Adams for it.
+Well, the 4th of July history actually involves fireworks and you can thank famous historian John Adams for it.

 During the first months of the Revolutionary War, after the 13 colonies had all voted in favor of independence from Britain, Congress began to write a declaration, which became the Declaration of Independence.
 Before it was even finished and signed, an enthusiastic John Adams wrote in a letter to his wife stating how the occasion of America’s freedom should be celebrated.
 It read: